AaronDMarasco/FlintPlusPlus/README.md

 	Lint Summary: 14 files
 	Errors: 0 Warnings: 0 Advice: 0

+	Estimated Lines of Code: 4395

 Compiling `Flint++` from source
 -------------------------------

-From the flint subdirectory, use `make` with the included makefile to build on a Posix based system using G++ > v4.7.
-To run the simple output test case run `make tests` after compilation.
+From the `flint` subdirectory, use `make` with the included makefile to build using G++ or clang.
+To run the simple output test case run `make check` after compilation.
 This will run `Flint++` on the test directory and compare its output to the text stored in `tests/expected.txt`.

 Why Lint?
 ---------